ehinkamp/RockbusterStealth/README.md

 * Which countries are Rockbuster customers based in?
 * Where are customers with a high lifetime value based?
 * Do sales figures vary between geographic regions?

+The final spreadsheet and data dictionary contain most of the work done, but examples of specific skills are displayed in their own files.